Camelopardalis | Cancer | Canes Venatici | Canis Major | Canis Minor | Capricornus | Carina | Cassiopeia | Centaurus

 |α Pyx||alpha Pyxidis||+3.70||1,000||Hot blue-white|

 Star Clusters, Nebulae and Galaxies

 Despite its proximity to the Milky Way and its background of stars, there are few deep sky objects within the borders of Pyxis that are easily seen without recourse to expensive equipment.
 NGC 2613 is a beautifully symmetrical spiral galaxy with a magnitude of +10.4, discernible with larger aperture telescopes and long time-exposure photography.
 Another deep space object, NGC 2883, is a barely discernible galaxy of +14.4 magnitude.
 It is unusual insofar as it is of an irregular shape, possibly caused by a 'close' encounter with another nearby galaxy whose gravitational effect has distorted it away from the usual spiral shape.

 NGC 2627 is a loose cluster of stars with a magnitude of +8.4, located near zeta Pyxidis.
 NGC 2818 is another loose cluster with a planetary nebula in its centre.
 The nebula is probably associated with the cluster.
 Other clusters, albeit difficult to see, include NGC 2658 and NGC 2635, which are +9.0 and +11.2 magnitudes respectively.

 Pyxis is a relatively small constellation and although several meteor showers have their radiant in neighbouring constellations, there are no significant showers originating in Pyxis.

-Pyxis can lay claim to at least three stars with extrasolar planets.
+Pyxis has many stars with extrasolar planets.
 HD 73256, a variable star also catalogued CS Pyxidis, has a confirmed planet HD 73256 b, 1.87 times the mass of our own Jupiter.
 It is a so-called 'Hot Jupiter' orbiting its parent star every 2.5 days.